 Do you notice any of these signs in your older dog?
 If you answered this question with a “yes,” you may want to take your dog to the vet.

 What Can Cause This Condition In Dogs?

-When it comes to this condition in dogs, there are many situations that can cause this severe condition.
-Here are the most common causes of this condition in dogs.
+There are many situations that can cause a dog’s separation anxiety.
+Here are the most common causes of this condition in canines:

 A Big Move

 We all know that moving is a major event for pet owners, but dogs can also be affected by a big move.
 Many dogs simply don’t do well with a change of scenery, and some of them may even develop this condition.